tiramify-dev/shortener-cli/README.md

 <h2>
 To setup use this simple command:
 </h2>
-<pre>git clone https://github.com/tiramify-dev/cli-shortner && cd cli-shortener && bun run setup</pre>
+<pre>git clone https://github.com/tiramify-dev/shortner-cli && cd shortener-cli && bun run setup</pre>
 <h4>
 P.S: this command assumes you already have <a href="https://github.com/oven-sh/bun">Bun</a> installed, if you do not you should install it.
 <h4>